gamefalor/keymasters-Keep/README.md

 latest update: 30-03-26

 Arcaea (AND + IOS)
-latest update: 30-3-26
+latest update: 05-04-26
-- realised i forgot Cryogenic
+- Removed ambiguity between Genesis and Genesis
+- Added Desertrealm to txt
+- Added GOODRAGE txt

 remember to use the Arcaea.txt if you wish to not have to test gen every time because it gives the stuff you have to copy paste